 I’m pretty sure that you could ask any 5-year old child around the world to make a circle around the big chunks of land and they are going to make two different circles for both North and South.

 I mean, if it passes the logic test of a five-year-old child, why shouldn’t that hold true for adults?
+You can even forget about models based on the continental crust or a continental shelf, which also support the above number of continents, and just look at things at face value.

 Technically, North and South America ARE connected… But they are connected by a tiny stretch of virtually impassable land.
 Whereas, Europe, Africa, and Asia are connected as well, but by much broader swaths of land.